Navya-75/Toggle/README.md

 ## How to Use
 1. Open `index.html` in a browser.
-2. Click "Toggle Dark Mode" to switch between modes.
+2. Click "Toggle Dark Mode" to switch between modes

-## Made for learning purposes 🎓